 LaTeX is a document markup language and document preparation system for the TeX typesetting program.
-Within the typesetting system, its name is styled as \LaTeX.
+Within the typesetting system, its name is styled as .
 The term LaTeX refers only to the language in which documents are written, not to the editor used to write those documents.
 In order to create a document in LaTeX, a .tex file must be created using some form of text editor.
 While most text editors can be used to create a LaTeX document, a number of editors have been created specifically for working with LaTeX.

 LaTeX is most widely used by mathematicians, scientists, engineers, philosophers, linguists, economists and other scholars in academia.
 As a primary or intermediate format, e.g., translating DocBook and other XML-based formats to PDF, LaTeX is used because of the high quality of typesetting achievable by TeX.
 The typesetting system offers programmable desktop publishing features and extensive facilities for automating most aspects of typesetting and desktop publishing, including numbering and cross-referencing, tables and figures, page layout and bibliographies.